9304382577/DS-Project/README.md

-# DS-Project
+# DS-Project Task
-#Trader Behavior Insights
+#Trader Behavior Insights - objective is to explore the relationship between trader performance and market
+#sentiment, uncover hidden patterns, and deliver insights that can drive smarter trading
+#strategies.

 import pandas as pd
 import numpy as np